christinadebruynkops/GLORYx/README.md

 ## Usage

-On the Linux platform, running the program is easy since you can use the shell script provided in the installation directory:
+On the Linux platform and Mac, running the program is easy since you can use the shell script provided in the installation directory:

 ```bash